+Blythe Bylthe is currently being installed into the main SCRTP server room.
+It is still in the deployment phase and is planned to become available to users in the last quarter of 2024.
+It provides a modest increase in CPU compute capacity over its predecessor (Orac), but also a compliment to the GPU partition in Avon, additional high memory nodes, and nodes dedicated to interactive processing and remote data visualisation.
 Sulis Sulis is a national tier 2 HPC service focussed on high throughput and ensemble computing, funded by a £3M "World Class Labs" award from UKRI.
 It is available to Warwick researchers via an internal application mechanism.
 The system consist of 167 dual processor compute nodes with AMD EPYC processors (128 cores per node) and 512GB of RAM.
 An additional 30 nodes are equipped with 3x NVIDIA A100 GPUs per node.
 See sulis.ac.uk for details.
 "The RSEs are an extremely useful knowledge resource, teaching new PhD starters to optimising previously written code for our research."
-Professor Sandra Chapman, Department of Physics Research Computing
+Research Computing

 RESEARCH COMPUTING Research Computing is a new initiative within Warwick, with a mission to create an enhanced, broader and more strategic research computing provision.
 Encompassing digital research infrastructure and the associated people and expertise, research computing aims to enable computationally-driven, data-centric and digital research on a university-wide basis.
-Research Computing works across, within and beyond the RTPs, with close links to Scientific Computing and Bioinformatics, the Research Software Engineering community, IDG and the library.
+Research Computing works closely with the existing RTPs including Scientific Computing and Bioinformatics, the Research Software Engineering community and IDG.
 Current research infrastructure projects include improving provision for archiving large-scale research datasets; easier access to cloud computing for researchers and enhancing data transfer to, from and within campus. www.warwick.ac.uk/research/rtp/rc research-computing@warwick.ac.uk Dr Matthew Ismail Technical Director of Research Computing matthew.ismail@warwick.ac.uk Matt oversees the university's research computing provision, providing technical leadership across teams delivering High Performance Computing (HPC), bioinformatics, research software engineering and research data storage.
 Two key aspects of Matt's role are in shaping and delivering the university's research computing technical strategy, and in supporting and collaborating with the academic community to ensure researchers have access to the research technologies they need.
 Matt's background is in experimental and computational chemistry then technical roles within HPC.

 "I look forward to working with both the academic community and IDG to further the research computing provision available across campus.
 I am eager to collaborate with researchers to explore new and exciting advanced technologies which could help to achieve their research goals."
-Dr Matthew Ismail, Technical Director of Research Computing RESEARCH SOFTWARE ENGINEERING Formerly the IDG Technology for Research team, Godwin Yeboah, James Tripp and Steve Ranford joined Research Computing within the RTPs this year, as Senior Research Software Engineers.
-The RSE team has expertise in areas such as use of R and Python in data analysis, visualisation and machine learning, web development relevant to the digital humanities and use of Linux environments in research infrastructure.
+Dr Matthew Ismail, Technical Director of Research Computing RESEARCH SOFTWARE ENGINEERING | RESEARCH INFRASTRUCTURE ENGINEERING The Research Software Engineering (RSE) team has expertise in areas such as use of R and Python in data analysis, visualisation and machine learning, web development relevant to the digital humanities and use of Linux environments in research infrastructure.
 The team can provide RSE support through the research lifecycle, from supporting the grant application stage, to collaborating with research groups, and publishing, archiving and communicating research outputs in line with open research methods and practices.
+Research Infrastructure Engineering (RIE) is a new team with expertise in the design, management, and optimization of research computing IT solutions.